-Colin Burrow has completed a 200,000 word monograph Imitating Authors: Plato to Futurity which will be published by OUP.
-He has written articles on Shakespeare and Cervantes and on Shakespeare and Epic, and has completed a substantial part of the work for an edition of the poems for the Oxford Edition of the Works of John Marston.
+Colin Burrow has published a 250,000 word monograph Imitating Authors: Plato to Futurity, with OUP.
+He has written articles on Elizabethan literary criticism on Shakespeare and Epic, and on various aspects of book history.
+He has more or less completed an edition of the poems for the Oxford Edition of the Works of John Marston.
 He has worked on the Elizabethan volume of the Oxford English Literary History, a series of which he is a General Editor.
-He has acted as early modern editor of Review of English Studies, and has reviewed regularly for the London Review of Books.
+He has acted as early modern editor of Review of English Studies, and has reviewed regularly for the Guardian and the London Review of Books.

 Paul Fendley continued his research on condensed matter and mathematical physics, focusing on many-body physics in quantum systems with strong interactions.
-One current theme is developing mathematical tools to show how quantum computation may be possible away from ultra-low temperatures.
-Another is understanding why in certain special many-body systems exact computations are possible, in particular finding a transformation of an interacting fermion system into a non-interacting one.
+One current theme is understanding why in certain many-body systems exact computations are possible, in particular finding a transformation of an interacting fermion system into a non-interacting one.
 He gave the annual Boltzmann Lecture in Trieste, and talks at conferences in Vancouver, Amsterdam, and Beijing.
 He also was co-organiser of a workshop in Montreal, and a summer school in Trieste.

 University Academic Fellows

 Suzanne Aigrain continued work on the detection and characterisation of exoplanets and their host stars.
 She published papers on exoplanet discoveries, mass measurements using the radial velocity method, atmospheric characterisation of exoplanets, and stellar variability, and started a citizen science project to discover planets in data from the TESS space mission.
 She helped organise the fifth instalment of the ‘Exoclimes’ conference series in Merton College, Oxford, and lectured on Gaussian process regression at the Ecole Evry Schatzman organised by the French Programme National de Physique Stellaire in Aussois (France).